ZhooL/TSX_EnhancedVehicle/README.md

 * KeyPad 9 - switch wheel drive mode between 4WD (four wheel drive) or 2WD (two wheel drive)

 ## what this mod does
+* when the game starts, it changes all "motorized" and "controllable" vehicles on the map to default settings: wheel drive mode to "all-wheel (4WD)" and deactivation of both differentials
 * on HUD it displays damage values in % for controlled vehicle and all its attachments
 * on HUD it displays fuel fill level for Diesel and AdBlue and the current fuel usage rate<br>
 **NOTE: in multiplayer games all clients, except the master, won't display fuel usage rate due to GIANT Engine fail**